 One original version that immediately comes to mind is Mouse Roulette.
 It was available for a brief period at Reno’s Harold’s Club in the early 1940s.
-The game utilized a huge box containing a total of 50 holes with numbers.
+The game featured a large box with 50 numbered holes.

-Once patrons had placed their bets, the table staff would release a wood mouse from a cage nearby and put it on top of the numbered box.
-The winning number was determined as soon as the tiny rodent scooted in one of the box’s holes.
+Once patrons had placed their bets, the table staff would release a wood mouse from a nearby cage and place it on top of the numbered box.
+The winning number was determined as soon as the tiny rodent scooted into one of the box’s holes.

-It did not take long for players to notice the game was flawed and easily exploitable.
-The creature would get startled and dart into the nearest hole as soon as someone produced a loud noise.
-On top of that, the rodent would repeatedly dive into the same numbered holes because they sensed the smell of previously used mice.
-Harold’s Club removed the game from its floors after a week or so because it was blatantly unprofitable for the house.
+It didn’t take long for players to realize that the game was flawed and easy to exploit.
+The creature would become startled and dart into the nearest hole whenever someone made a loud noise.
+Additionally, the rodent would repeatedly dive into the same numbered holes because it could smell the mice that had been used previously.
+Harold’s Club removed the game from its floors after about a week because it was blatantly unprofitable for the house.

-Mouse Roulette has been dead and gone as a casino game for over 70 years now but there are countless other variations that give this old game a new spin.
-We discuss some of the most original ones in the article to follow.
-Read on and you may find your next favorite roulette variation.
+Mouse Roulette has been gone as a casino game for more than 70 years now, but there are countless other variations that give this old game a new spin.
+In the following article, we discuss some of the most original ones.
+Read on, and you may find your next favorite roulette variation.

 Unique Spins on a Century-Old Game

-Standard versions like European and American roulette are fun to play but tend to get boring after a while.
+Standard versions such as European and American roulette are fun to play, but they can become repetitive after a while.
 You are probably familiar with the differences between these two variants.
-If not, go further back into our roulette guide and check out the article on American and European Wheel Sequences.
+If not, head back to our roulette guide and read the article on American and European Wheel Sequences.

-To maintain the interest of players, many landbased casino operators take the fundamentals of the classic game and introduce inventive rules to give it an entirely different spin.
-Such is the case with the 6 unconventional landbased roulette variants we discuss below.
+To keep players engaged, many land-based casino operators build on the fundamentals of the classic game and introduce inventive rules to give it a fresh spin.
+Such is the case with the six unconventional land-based roulette variants we discuss below.

 Alphabetic Roulette in Brief